rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/Surcharge on tax due.md

-The [[../../../11 - Philippine Statutes/National Internal Revenue Code/National Internal Revenue Code|National Internal Revenue Code]] imposes surcharge in instances where there is failure to file a return, pay a tax, or file an inaccurate return, or when there is fraudulent intent.
+The [[National Internal Revenue Code|National Internal Revenue Code]] imposes surcharge in instances where there is failure to file a return, pay a tax, or file an inaccurate return, or when there is fraudulent intent.

 | Surcharge amount                      | Instances covered                                                                                                                                   |
 | ------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------- |